Malta International Airport: Travel tips for arrivals and departures

 2. Airport transfers

-Services such as Malta Transfer offer shared transport from the airport to a number of destinations and hotels around the island, at more economical rates than taxis.
+Several providers (such as Suntransfers.com) offer Malta airport transfers and shuttles from the airport to a number of destinations and hotels around the island, at more economical rates than taxis.
 You can manage your transfers with fixed prices through the booking system online or visit the booking desk in the airport baggage reclaim area and make your transfer arrangements on arrival.
 Rates vary depending on your destination.

 Taxi services between the Malta International Airport and any destination on the island are available 24 hours a day.
 Pre-paid tickets can be purchased at fixed rates from a booth in the airport’s Arrivals hall.